 Encounter Cornwall is run by David and Karen from their village base in Golant – two miles up the estuary from Fowey’s busy waterfronts.

 David has been leading trips for most of his life.
 Previous to Encounter Cornwall his “patch” was the world – leading groups and travelling independently in over 100 countries from Mongolia to Timbuctoo – and from Bora Bora to the summit of Kilimanjaro.
-More recently sailing became a passion, qualifying as a Yachtmaster and competing in three Fastnet races before moving to Cornwall.
+More recently sailing became a passion, qualifying as a Yachtmaster and competing in three Fastnet races before moving to the Fowey Estuary.
 After getting to know a little about a lot of the world he now focuses on getting intimate with this little patch of Cornwall.
-The abundant estuary wildlife; the subtle changes of the seasons; the fascinating local and natural history; and in getting to know the many characters who live around the estuary.
+The abundant estuary wildlife; the subtle changes of the seasons and tides; the fascinating local and natural history; and in getting to know the many characters who live around the estuary.

 Karen initially trained as a musician, and in order to help fund her studies ran a business designing and printing textiles.
 After moving to Cornwall in 2002, she studied horticulture at the Duchy College, and made the great outdoors her office!
 Now, the office space extends to the water, and her multitasking skills are put to good use being in charge of the creative side of Encounter Cornwall, along with the social media.